NetickNetworking/NetickDocumentation/articles/sandboxing.md

 - Starting multiple clients and a server.
 - Starting multiple servers in a single Unity process.

-Sandbox management panel can be accessed by going to `Netick > Settings > Sandboxes`
+Sandboxes panel can be accessed by going to `Netick > Settings > Sandboxes`

 <figure><img src="../images/sandboxing.png" alt="Interpolation"><figcaption></figcaption></figure>